redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 ## 10: WASM and Shared Memory

-One of the simplest and most efficient ways to transfer information between a WebAssembly program and its host environment is my means of shared memory.
+One of the simplest and most efficient ways to transfer information between a WebAssembly program and its host environment is by means of shared memory.

 But before we dive into the details of how this is done, we need to say something about the hype surrounding WebAssembly and memory safety.

 ### WebAssembly Memory Safety

-WebAssembly is often touted as a memory-safe language.
+WebAssembly is often touted as a language that offers complete memory-safety.
 Unfortunately, this statement is true only in a naïve sense.

 It is true that a WebAssembly program has no access to the memory space outside its own sand-boxed environment; however, to conclude that this then makes a WebAssembly program truly memory-safe is to misunderstand the nature of memory safety.
 True memory safety must provide the following three guarantees:

-* **Spatial Safety:** Out-of-bounds read/write access is prevented
+* **Spatial Safety:** Out-of-bounds read/write access is prevented.
+This applies both to the entire memory space in general, and to not going beyond the bounds of a particular data structure
 * **Temporal Safety:** Once freed, memory cannot be surreptitiously used for exploitative purposes
 * **Pointer Integrity:** A memory address cannot be fabricated from a non-address value